mmoran0032/essentials/CLEAN-CODE.md

 - Design must produce a system that acts as intended

-- Must be refactored to clean up
+- Final code base must be refactored to fully clean it up

 - Remove duplication